DUMMERSTON -- What constitutes a "special event," and how should those events be regulated?

 "All private parties would be exempted," Farwell said in an e-mail to the Reformer.
 "Also exempted would be activities on farms that are already permitted under agriculture or agri-tourism.
 New definitions for these uses are included in this amendment as well."

-The amendment also addresses who should regulate special
+The amendment also addresses who should regulate special events.

 "Because of the temporary nature of an event, the commission decided that obtaining a conditional-use permit through DRB review was too time-consuming a process and not necessary for something that may only last for two days or an afternoon," Farwell said.